LucaCiucci/differential-rs/doc/main.typ

 We could then use a different approach, store the elements in plain array and use use custom mapping functions to map derivative orders to indexes and vice versa.
 This is the approach we chose to use in our implementation.\
 This also has the advantage of being generic over the use of compile-time determined shape and the use of dynamic shape, which is a feature we are also interested in.

-This approach is the core of our implementation where there are two main structs:
+This approach is the core of our implementation where there are two main structures:
 + the `Differential` struct that represents the differential of a function
 + the `Derivatives` struct that can be used to reference the "derivative" part of a `Differential`.